 - Menstrual pain

 Another drink with prescribed healing properties is the glowing yellow curcuma drink known as golden milk (or turmeric latte).
 Surprisingly enough, this toasty beverage contains ginger.
 Golden milk is said to serve well as an antioxidant, anti-inflammatory, and also works to boost your immune system during the flu season.
-Learn more about the additional health benefits of the turmeric latte and how to make your own in our Golden Milk Recipe.

 Do you like this post?